The Alignment Auditor: A Bayesian Framework for Verifying and Refining LLM Objectives

 \section{Conclusion}

 Our alignment auditing framework presents reward inference as a three-stage audit protocol.
 First, it recovers a calibrated posterior over objectives from demonstrations, yielding calibrated preference estimates and clear toxic vs. non-toxic separation that improve with scale.
 Second, sequential Bayesian updates contract this posterior, reducing epistemic uncertainty, sharpening calibration and flagging unreliable regions through uncertainty-aware probes.
-Third, policy-level validation shows the inferred reward can directly drive PPO, achieving comparable downstream toxicity reduction compared to the ground truth RLHF alignment.
+Third, policy-level validation shows the inferred reward can directly drive PPO, achieving oracle-aligned training dynamics and strong downstream behaviour improvements in the primary detoxification setting.
 This auditing framework turns modeling into actionable audit reports.
-Beyond detoxification, it could generalize to helpfulness, factuality, and bias, offering safety teams a principled toolkit to verify objectives and strengthen alignment guarantees.
+Beyond detoxification, the framework is also validated on a helpfulness setting, while extension to factuality and bias would further support safety teams in verifying objectives and strengthening alignment guarantees.